KARI L DE BOER, LPC, ATR, RYT

 (SHE, HER, HERS)

-Kari's dedication to her clients and passion for holistic health and healing merge at the hive.
-Artist, art therapist, counselor and registered yoga teacher are just a few titles that define Kari's love of continuing education.
-Creating an inclusive safe space based in the hive mind philosophy, Kari strives to collaborate with all that enter Hawthorn Hive.
-She believes in combining the cathartic process of making art and the healing power of yoga and breathe to achieve holistic health.
-Inspiration for her personal artwork is the minds innate need to reflect and release secondary trauma and compassion fatigue.
+Kari’s dedication to her clients and passion for holistic healing come together at Hawthorn Hive.
+Artist, art therapist, counselor, and registered yoga teacher are just a few of the roles that reflect her lifelong commitment to growth, learning, and integrative wellness.
+Rooted in the hive‑mind philosophy, Kari strives to create a collaborative and inclusive space where all are welcomed with care and compassion.
+She blends the cathartic process of art‑making with the grounding practices of yoga and breathwork to support each person’s journey toward wholeness, often drawing on her own artwork inspired by the mind’s need to reflect, release, and process secondary trauma and compassion fatigue.

-Tulah is a Dalmatian Hermann's Tortoise hatchling that was captive bred and came to us from a reputable breeder in Las Vegas, Nevada.
-They are helping clients of all ages navigate topics like safety, boundaries, mindfulness, healthy eating habits and much more.
-They remind us daily the power of slowing down, leaning into rest and understanding that we all have our own unique pace to learning and growing.
-We can't wait to watch Tulah grow alongside our younger clients.
+Ophelia is an Eastern Hermann's Tortoise that was captive bred and came to us from a reputable breeder in Las Vegas, Nevada.
+She is helping clients of all ages navigate topics like safety, boundaries, mindfulness, healthy eating habits, and much more.
+She reminds us daily of the power of slowing down, leaning into rest, and understanding that we all have our own unique pace for learning and growing.